Trivium-Prep-Robotics/Trivium-Robotics/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/README.md

 git merge upstream/main --commit -m "merge from upstream" git push origin main
 ```
-## Updating the other two repos
-You do the same thing, but make sure that the upstream link is https://github.com/Trivium-Prep-Robotics/Trivium-Robotics instead

 ## What is in this repo?
 This is good skeleton code to start the season.